BrockMCarlson/BMC_AdaptdcosFigures/README.md

 # BMC_AdaptdcosFigures
-This is the GitHub repository for the following manuscript in preperation:
+This is the GitHub repository for the following manuscript in preparation:

 Does V1 response suppression initiate binocular rivalry?
 Brock M. Carlson, Blake A. Mitchell1, Kacie Dougherty, Jacob A. Westerberg, Michele A. Cox, & Alexander Maier